(This post was updated June 28th, 2021)

 If All Else Fails: Where Can I Go for Help?

-Another best practice is to check in with your Customer Success Manager (CSM) or your Splunk account team to have them validate your upgrade plan and help you fine-tune it.
-For hands-on upgrade planning and implementation services, contact Splunk Professional Services.
+Another best practice is to check in with your Customer Success Manager or your Splunk account team to have them validate your upgrade plan and help you fine-tune it.
+For hands-on upgrade planning and implementation services, contact Splunk Professional Services or request a technical partner through OnDemand Services.